 80 / 20 Rule

 Like many things in life, the 80 / 20 rule also applies to self-promotion on social media.
-80% of the time you should be encouraging page engagement, sharing relevant content (perhaps about your hotel destination, travel tips, etc.), sharing user-generated content, and being genuinely helpful in any way possible.
-The other 20% of the time you can push hotel deals and promotions, positive reviews, etc. No one likes to be sold and people certainly didn’t express interest in your page because they want their newsfeed clogged with pushy pitches.
+80 percent of the time you should be encouraging page engagement, sharing relevant content and being genuinely helpful.
+Save the remaining 20 percent for partnerships, promotions and positive reviews.

-Testing is an essential element of any marketing campaign and basic testing principles can also be applied to your social media campaigns.
-Experiment with different post types, posting different times of the day, using page post targeting to test different audiences – the options are nearly limitless.
-And don’t forget to also test with your paid social media campaigns as well!
+Testing is an essential element of any marketing campaign and basic testing principles be applied to your social media campaigns, as well.
+Experiment with post type, time of the day, audience targeting and more to find what works for your brand.

 Fostering a strong organic social media strategy is imperative in a post-iOS14 world of Facebook advertising.
 If you’re looking to get your social media business booming, we can help.
 TravelBoom boasts a team of experts in social media strategy.
 Contact us today for a free evaluation.